 Following a Delaware General Corporate Law Section 220 books and records demand and an extensive, proprietary investigation, L Brands, Inc. and the now-standalone company Victoria’s Secret have agreed to holistic workplace reforms that include investing $45 million each, for a total $90 million, in diversity, equity and inclusion initiatives and forming DEI Advisory Councils.
-On August 25, 2021, the United States District Court for the Southern District of Ohio granted preliminary approval of the settlement.
+On May 16, 2022, the United States District Court for the Southern District of Ohio granted final approval of the settlement.

 The watershed settlement, led by Cohen Milstein clients, the State of Oregon, the Oregon Public Employees Retirement Fund, as well as certain other shareholders, resolves allegations that L Brands’ officers and directors breached their fiduciary duties by maintaining ties with alleged sex offender and pedophile Jeffrey Epstein and fostering a culture of discrimination and misogyny at the company.